osa-ora/ocp-demo-catalog/basic-operator/readme.md

 Steps to build and Create A basic demo operator
 ---

-# Building an OpenShift Operator with Operator SDK + OLM
+# Building an OpenShift Operator with Operator SDK + OLM for First Time

 ## 1. Install Required Tools